How to replicate a Linux web site content to a remote site

 #www edpcloud.sh stopall

-To dump and replicate the mysql database used by our web server
+To dump and replicate the MySQL database used by our web server

 DBDUMP=/tmp/wwwdbname.sql